ThingSet/thingset.github.io/thingset.md

 - t for time
 - temp for temperature

 The numeric IDs are used in the binary protocol for increased efficiency and performance.
-For all interactions with users and in the text-based mode, only the object name should be used.
+For all interactions with users and in the text-based mode, only the object name is used.

 ### Data object categories